CMSP Tales & KLX 300D Upgrades

 After trying a few settings, I went with 31.5 front and 32 rear and it sure changed the road manners a whole bunch.

-The lollipop needed a new approach though but it was easier to keep the bike controlled if I looked ahead a bit.
+The lollipop needed a new approach though but it was easier to keep the bike controlled if I looked ahead a little bit.

-I did overcook a few turns and almost dropped the bike once (oh the shame that woulda induced!), but after another hour I got to the harmony level PDQ.
+I did overcook a few turns and almost dropped the bike once (oh the shame that woulda induced!), but after another hour I got to the required harmony level PDQ.

 In the meantime, I got a return email from NorCal Moto stating that they had no idea as to the tone and scale of my list of challenges and that they would in fact accommodate me on my machine for the May 4th re-test.